Depression in Adults - Patient Health Questionnaire (PHQ-9)

 The Wolves are holding 'Offload' sessions that will pass on the same skills used by elite performers to help you build your own mental fitness and a better mindset.

-Offload will give men in Warrington the opportunity to team up with current and past players to build their mental fitness.
-The ground-breaking and innovative project funded by the Big Lottery will go behind the scenes of Warrington's Super League club to learn the mental fitness techniques used by professional players.
+Offload gives men the opportunity to go behind the scenes of the great game of Rugby League and learn the mental fitness techniques used by professional players.

 We all deserve to enjoy life and feel good about ourselves.
 Sometimes however life can be tough.